Barbershop Harmony

 So, why Barbershop?
 The short answer is: I like it.
 The long answer follows.

-I like harmony.
+Not Your Father's Quartet I like harmony.
 It satisfies something deep in me when voices come together and blend into full-bodied, strong, inescapable harmonies that slip into your head and seem to make you larger inside than out.
-For me this comes only with the signature sound of barbershop harmony.
+For me this comes almost only with the signature sound of barbershop harmony.
+Doo-wop?
+It can be fun, but it never raises the hair on the back of my neck.
+Breathy jazz harmonies - impressive, but never touches my heart.
+'Contemporary Acapella'?
+Meh.
+Boring.
 You can keep your suspended 6ths and your major sevenths.
-Give me a just-intoned Dominant seventh, and keep the rest.
+Give me just-intoned Secondary Dominants, and keep the rest.

 You'll find a lot of vocal harmony on my Kaptain Karl recordings.
 Listen to the end of "Stu?" for example.
 Or "Dry Heat."
 On Great Uncle Helmer's Old Man Will Travel, you can hear it on "Inkwell," or "Hold Me Only in the Dark," or "Behind the Curtain."
-It's hard to even tell which vocal has the melody and which the harmony, or are they both?"

 All content © Kaptain Karl